-Below, you’ll find our checklist for what repairs you should schedule before paving season is over.
+Below, you’ll find our checklist for what repairs you should schedule before the paving season is over.

-For asphalt cracks under an inch wide, buy some driveway crack filler from your local home improvement store.
+For driveway cracks under an inch wide, buy some driveway crack filler from your local home improvement store.
 While small cracks can be easily repaired by DIY homeowners, deep cracks will need to be repaired by professionals.

 Potholes are more likely to form at the end of your asphalt driveway where you turn your wheel.
-Thankfully, your local asphalt contractors will be able to fill potholes before they permanently damage your driveway.
+Thankfully, our asphalt contractors will be able to fill potholes before they permanently damage your driveway.
 If neglected, large potholes can allow water to seep into the foundation to cause lasting damage.

 Sealcoating protects asphalt from UV rays, rain, snow, sleet, and automobile fluids.
 Once you have filled all the cracks and potholes, we recommend using asphalt sealer to maintain the look and function of your driveway for years to come.

 You’ll need to wait for warm dry weather before you can schedule driveway sealcoating.
 We like to wait until both the air and ground temperatures are above 50 degrees.
 Even the best driveway sealer won’t cure properly if it’s applied to cold wet asphalt.

 If you’re making constant repairs to your driveway, it may be time to replace failing pavement.
 Signs of driveway failure include multiple potholes, standing water, and alligator cracking.

-Like the name suggests, alligator cracking resembles the scales of an alligator.
+As the name suggests, alligator cracking resembles the scales of an alligator.
 Alligator cracking in your driveway is a sign of foundational failure and indicates your driveway will need to be replaced as soon as possible.

 Don’t let your asphalt driveway fall into disrepair!
 Our asphalt driveway contractors in Grand Rapids, MI, would be more than happy to help.
 To request a free estimate, call A-1 Asphalt Inc. at (800) 871-4401.